iramirezc-learning/book-learning-js-design-patterns/chap02-what-is-a-pattern/notes.md

-# Chapter 2 self-notes
+# Learning JavaScript Design Patterns

-## What is a Pattern?
+## Chapter 2.
+What is a Pattern?

-_What is a Design Pattern?_
+### What is a Design Pattern?

-Is a reusable solution that can be applied to common problems.
+> Is a reusable solution that can be applied to common problems.
 They can be seen as templates for how to solve problems.

-_Benefits of Design Patterns_
+### Benefits of Design Patterns

-* Patterns are proven solutions.
+> * Patterns are proven solutions.
-* Patterns can be easily reused.
+> * Patterns can be easily reused.
-* Patterns can be expressive.
+> * Patterns can be expressive.

 ___

-_Patterns are NOT exact solutions_
+### Patterns are NOT exact solutions

-They only provide a solution scheme.
+> They only provide a solution scheme.